 MyState accountable persons are registered with APRA.
 Each accountable person has an agreed accountability statement that sets out the accountabilities relevant to their role in relation to BEAR.
+Each accountability statement is endorsed by the Board and approved by APRA.
 Any entitlement to variable remuneration may be subject to deferral, reduction or forfeiture under the BEAR even if performance criteria have been met.